w3f/Grant-Milestone-Delivery/evaluations/PRIMIS_Milestone_1_randombishop.md

 - Clarify expectations about which assets should show when selecting networks.
 - Provide correct feedback about success or failure of transactions.
 - Investigate why balance fetching sometimes gets stuck.
+- Auto-refresh account balance or provide a refresh button?
 - Optional: Provide a way to export the wallet in a way that works in Metamask.